Dutchnaoteam/Development/democode/remotecontrol/nao_remotecontrol_v2.0/README.txt

 > inputmodule: [Lib]
 Retrieves events from an input device.
 When the mainmodule asks for an event, the input modules returns it
 > processermodule: [eventHandler]
-Processes event passed to it from the main module.
-This module recieves a pointer from the main module to the display module, enabling it to display send commands (recieved events).
+Processes events passed from the main module.
+This module recieves a pointer from the main module to the display module, enabling it to display send instructions (recieved events).
 > display module
-Displays button-usage and send commands
+Displays button-usage and instructions which are send to the robot

-These modules are as follow connected:
+These modules are connected as follow:

 terminal --->  [mainmodule]
                  ^  ^  ^